lambdapioneer/sloth/ios/README.md

 # Sloth: iOS

-We have implemented **RainbowSloth** for iOS in this folder It consists of the `RainbowSloth` package and the `Sloth` demo app.
+We have implemented **RainbowSloth** for iOS in this folder It consists of the `LibSloth` package and the `Sloth` demo app.

-## Using the RainbowSloth package
+## Using the LibSloth package

-The `RainbowSloth` package is synced to another repository to allow it to be included as a Swift package dependency.
+The `LibSloth` package is synced to another repository to allow it to be included as a Swift package dependency.
 Refer to the `README.md` over there: https://github.com/lambdapioneer/sloth-ios

 ## Tests

-Most low-level tests live inside the `RainbowSloth` package.
+Most low-level tests live inside the `LibSloth` package.
 However, those that require the Secure Enclave live in the `Sloth` app test target as they require entitlements.
 When testing, make sure to execute both sets of tests.